phetsims/wave-interference/doc/implementation-notes.md

 The first 3 screens show a 2D lattice and time-based wave propagation, while the fourth screen shows the interference pattern from a slit with a given 2d shape, which is instantly updated.

-The query string ?dev can be used to show additional developer controls.
-The query string ?log can be used to output additional debugging information.
+The query string ?log can be used to output the selected frequency and wavelenth, for debugging.
 Other sim-specific query parameters are described in wave-interference/js/common/WaveInterferenceQueryParameters.js

 There are no dynamically created/destroyed user interface components or model elements in the simulation, so the simulation doesn't require dispose calls.

 # The first three Screens: Waves, Interference, Slits